 EXPANDED Weekend Roundup

 Wow, today's EXPANDED podcast ep is so inspiring with Beth Behrs.
 She expands every artist, actor, panic attack suffer and activist that anything is possible.
 She shares how she went from waiting tables to successful overnight after landing her first series regular on "Two Broke Girls" (and wearing clothes to the audition with tags still on them because she couldn't afford new ones).
-How she used The Formula & Magnetism workshop to manifest her important new show "The Neighborhood", and how she founded her deeply inspiring foundation She Herd Power.
+How she used How to Manifest workshop to manifest her important new show "The Neighborhood", and how she founded her deeply inspiring foundation She Herd Power.

 i.
 Well, first and foremost, we're all attending Beth's UNBLOCKED Village on Saturday after our podcast recording with Shaman Durek.
 I'm floored.
 If this full-time actress and activist has the time to host an UNBLOCKED Village then we all can!